googleapis/google-api-go-client/testing.md

-# Testing Code that depends on Go Client Libraries
+# Testing Code that depends on google.golang.org/api

 The client libraries generated as a part of `google.golang.org/api` all take the approach of returning concrete types instead of interfaces.
 That way, new